MariiaGulkova/head-md-time-in-time-out/process/interview.md

 ## Misha (25)

-Time is a train in which living organisms jump and jump
+Time is a train in which living organisms jump and jump out

 ## Tania (35)